ffineis/sam-twilio-sms-to-sqs/README.md

 # sam-twilio-sms

-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
-It includes the following files and folders.
+This project contains a minimal example of a serverless application that fields SMS text messages from a Twilio phone number, validates their authenticity, and then places the message into a queue.
+The idea being that you can set up a second application to consume from the queue to process the message, perhaps responding to the user or triggering some other action.

+The application is built using the AWS Serverless Application Model (AWS SAM) and can be deployed to AWS using the SAM CLI.

+You

-- hello_world - Code for the application's Lambda function and Project Dockerfile.
+- `sms_to_sqs` - Python source code for the application's Lambda function.
-- events - Invocation events that you can use to invoke the function.
+- `samconfig.toml` - specs for the CloudFormation stack that SAM manages for us.
+- `template.yaml` - SAM application resources.
+Defines an API Gateway, a Lambda function, an SQS FIFO queue, and relevant IAM permissions.
 - tests - Unit tests for the application code.
-- template.yaml - A template that defines the application's AWS resources.

-The application uses several AWS resources, including Lambda functions and an API Gateway API.
-These resources are defined in the `template.yaml` file in this project.
-You can update the template to add AWS resources through the same deployment process that updates your application code.

-## Deploy the sample application
+## Deployment

 The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
 It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
 It can also emulate your application's build environment and API.